Syllabus of Errors: Catholics

-As the English Catholic historian E. E. Y. Hales explained, concerning item #77: "[T]he Pope is not concerned with a universal principle, but with the position in a particular state at a particular date.
-He is expressing his 'wonder and distress' (no more) that in a Catholic country (Spain) it should be proposed to disestablish the Church and to place any and every religion upon a precisely equal footing....
-Disestablishment and toleration were far from the normal practice of the day, whether in Protestant or in Catholic states."
+As the English Catholic historian E. E. Y. Hales explained, concerning item #77: [T]he Pope is not concerned with a universal principle, but with the position in a particular state at a particular date.
+He is expressing his 'wonder and distress' (no more) that in a Catholic country (Spain) it should be proposed to disestablish the Church and to place any and every religion upon a precisely equal footing. [...]
+Disestablishment and toleration were far from the normal practice of the day, whether in Protestant or in Catholic states.
 Newman points out that this item refers to the 26 July 1855 allocution Nemo vestrum.
 At this time, Spain had been in violation of its Concordat of 1851 with the Holy See (implemented 1855).

-In the wake of the controversy following the document's release, Pius IX referred to it as "raw meat needing to be cooked".
-However, others within the church who supported the Syllabus disagreed that there was any misinterpretation of the condemnations.
-The Syllabus was an attack on liberalism, modernism, moral relativism, secularization, and the political emancipation of Europe from the tradition of Catholic monarchies.